-There are three key factors that affect the performance of the computer and especially the performance of the CPU:
+Three key factors affect the performance of the computer and especially the performance of the CPU:

 As to be explained in Primary Storage next, cache memory is a type of storage that can be accessed by the CPU extremely quickly (because it is so close to, or even within, the CPU).

-Cache memory is used to store data that is frequently accessed and it can be accessed faster than other primary memory such as RAM.
+Cache memory is used to store data that is frequently accessed.
+It can be accessed faster than other types of memory, such as RAM.
 Therefore the more cache memory in a computer system, generally the better the performance will be.

-The speed at which a processor operates is called the clock speed.
-The faster the clock speed, the faster the computer is able to run the fetch-decode-execute cycle and therefore process more instructions.
+The CPU speed is called the clock speed.
+The faster the clock speed, the faster the computer can perform the FDE cycle resulting in better performance because more instructions can be processed each second.

 Number of Cores